aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/deconvolution-mode/_index.md

 ## 3. DeconvolutionMode – blur and degradation handling

-`DeconvolutionMode` controls how aggressively the engine tries to restore blurred or degraded barcodes.
+`DeconvolutionMode` is an image restoration mode that defines the assumed level of image degradation.
-This is especially important for QR and other 2D codes captured from mobile cameras or low-quality scans.
+It controls how strong deblurring and related preprocessing algorithms are, and therefore how much extra time the engine spends on image restoration.

 Supported values: